Simple ingredients, big dinner-party energy.

 Season with an additional light sprinkling of salt and pepper, if needed, being careful not to over salt the prosciutto.
 Serve on a platter, and enjoy!

-Alternative Method: Cook in Air Fryer
+Alternative Method: Cook in the air fryer.

 FAQs